 Example response:

-A 100% result in the Owns (effective) column is correct only for clusters that have up to three nodes.
+A value of 100.0% in the Owns (effective) column is only visible for clusters that have up to three nodes.

 If there are more than three nodes, the percentage is calculated as follows: